Moderocky/Resources/README.md

 ### Description

 This displays resources, hosted on GitHub, in a pretty web format designed to resemble the common 'XenForo' resources marketplaces.
+Separate functionality, such as comments, reviews, votes and additional pages, are provided by the `node.js` backend layer.

 Most details are extracted directly from a GitHub repository via the GitHub API.
 Octokit is set to auth using a token.
 Ideally, this will be a read-only token generated for the application.